4mohdisa/LeaseCalc-extension/README.md

-# LeaseCalc Chrome Extension 🧮
+# LeaseCal Chrome Extension 🧮

-A powerful Chrome extension that enhances the LeaseCalc web application with seamless browser integration and additional features.
+A powerful Chrome extension that enhances the LeaseCal web application with seamless browser integration and additional features.

 ## Table of Contents ✨